samcooler/flame_art/flamatik/README.md

-# Flame Test
+# Flamatik

-This directory has basic test patterns for Light Curve.
+This is the program to run the LightCurve structure, including a rich set of patterns.
+It was originally a test framework, then it grew up.

 It interacts directly with the controllers.
 There are 3 esp32 based controllers, each with 10 flame jets.